-You can download an up-to-date list covering all of the dividend stocks owned by Bill Gates by clicking here.
+Here's a list of all the dividend stocks owned by Bill Gates:

 Bill Gates’ Investment Strategy